 .
 Make sure your association has insurance and that it complies with your CC&Rs.

 .
 Banks normally require and opinion letter from the association's attorney as part of the loan approval process.
-You should involve your attorney from the outset to advise the board about the approval process for the special assessment and to prepare the ballot to the membership.
+Some require review by the lender's legal counsel rather than the association's.
+Boards should involve their HOA attorney from the outset to advise them about the approval process and to prepare the ballot to the membership, if needed.
 Your attorney must express an opinion to the bank about the association's authority to borrow

 .
 Will the loan have prepayment penalties?
 Avoid them if you can.
 Also, the board may need to set a policy regarding prepayment